pisanuw/capstone-demo/README.md

         1. Same window - press arrow; ->
         1. New window, the window with a + in corner; +[]
         ![images/showing opening](https://github.com/Jeffcaruso/capstone-Setup_Repo/blob/main/images/showing%20area%20selected.png)
-    1. Wait for loading (probably will say something like 'starting container' and have a loading bar)
+    1. Wait for loading (probably will say something like 'starting container'or 'starting dev container' and have a loading bar)
 1. Clone the repo e.g.,'git clone https://github.com/Jeffcaruso/capstone-demo.git'
-1. Use Bash terminal 'ls -alh' and 'cd (path)' to navigate inside the root of the github repo
+1. Use Bash terminal 'ls -alh' and 'cd (path)' to navigate to the root of the github repo
+    1. I.e., A/B/C/<Repo_Name>
+    2. E.g., /home/cssuwbstudent/UWnetid/capstone-demo; Where capstone-demo is the repo name for the project.
 1. Use Bash terminal 'code .' which will reopen vsc in that folder (This updates your workspace so debugging can work)